iKarTehFox/web-clock-docs/docs/backgroundtheme.md

 - `#8B2C5A` - <span style="color: #8B2C5A; font-weight: bolder;">Deep mauve</span>
 - `#7C5793` - <span style="color: #7C5793; font-weight: bolder;">Dark lilac</span>

+{: .note }
+The color names were sourced from [Name that Color](https://chir.ag/projects/name-that-color/) and other sources.

 When a preset color is selected and [Text Color Override](#text-color) is disabled, the color of the clock display dynamically changes between black and white based on the luminance of the selected color.

+Essentially, if the luminance of the selected color is greater than 62%, the text color will be set to black.
+Otherwise, the text color will be set to white.

 ```ts
 // Preset color buttons listener